rodrigoalcarazdelaosa/fisiquimicamente/content/es/olimpiadas/olimpiadas.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "📝 Oposiciones"
+title = "🏅 Olimpiadas"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
-hero_media = "oposiciones.svg"
+hero_media = "olimpiadas.svg"

 [design.background]
   # Apply a background color, gradient, or image.